MIDEAST STOCKS - Factors to watch - June 20

-DUBAI, June 20 Here are some factors that may affect Middle East stock markets on Tuesday.
+DUBAI, June 20 (Reuters) - Here are some factors that may affect Middle East stock markets on Tuesday.
 Reuters has not verified the press reports and does not vouch for their accuracy.

 * GLOBAL MARKETS-Nikkei nears two-year high as U.S. hi-tech rebound boosts mood